NukuHack/Rusticubes/README.md

 1. **Install Rust & Dependencies**
    Run `run.bat` to set up Rust and required tools.
    *Handles PATH configs and dependencies automatically.*

-2. **Optional Tools**
-   Run `run.bat` and download rust with other paths (admin privileges may be required).
-   *Not really maintained, optional.*

-3. **Run Your Rust App**
-   Use `run.bat` to compile and launch your project with one click.
+   Use the same file to compile and launch your project with one click.
    *If rust is correctly placed at your computer it will instantly run the file*

 ---